sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

-One interesting consequence of tasks calling `context_switch()` is that the previous task is 'suspended'[^2] right where it saves its registers and puts in the new tasks's values.
+One interesting consequence of tasks calling `context_switch()` is that the previous task is 'suspended'[^2] right where it saves its registers and puts in the new task's values.
 When it is woken up again at some point in the future it resumes right where it left off.
 So when you are reading the `__switch_to()` implementation, you are actually looking at two different tasks in the same function.